learn-co-curriculum/dsc-gradient-descent-lab/README.md

 ## Error/Loss Functions

-In order to compare the two models (and future ones), a metric for evaluating and comparing models to each other is needed.
+To compare the two models (and future ones), a metric for evaluating and comparing models to each other is needed.
 Traditionally this is the residual sum of squares.
 As such you are looking to minimize  $ \sum(\hat{y}-y)^2$.
 Write a function **rss(m)** which calculates the residual sum of squares for a simplistic model $\text{domgross} = m \cdot \text{budget}$.